Skip to content

 --memory Server default Memory in MB

---local-dir None Mount a local host directory as the workspace (mutually exclusive with --repo)
+--local-dir None Mount a local host directory into the guest at ~/<basename>.
+The login lands there.
+Mutually exclusive with --repo.

 --no-provision false Skip provisioning hooks